Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - Tried some inherit way, the best way is to use pointer and union
 - Don't use pointer too much, use it only when required.
 - the game is still oop but resource is not oop
-  - MSDB
+  - DBMS
 - Dependency Injection is a way to achieve Inversion of Control, objected oriented programming.
 - std libraries use heap.
 - Sometimes can't use forward declaration because we forward declaration can't tell compiler how big the type is.
+- if switch page, have to remove all the signal or logic or script from the list